 Step 2: Install Ksplice

 sudo sh install-uptrack-oc -autoinstall

 Red Hat Kpatch

 Red Hat Kpatch is Red Hat’s own rebootless kernel live patching tool.
 It was announced in 2014.
-It can be ported to work on Fedora and CentOS and Debian-based systems such as Ubuntu and Gentoo.
+It can be ported to work on Fedora and CentOS, Gentoo and Debian-based systems such as Ubuntu.
 Unlike other solutions in the list, it doesn’t apply the patches automatically and the administrator should check and apply the patches manually.

 🙂 Pros: No reboot required.